Employment-Based Immigration Attorneys in Carrollton

 The H-1B visa is for occupations requiring theoretical or technical expertise and a minimum of a bachelor’s degree (or its equivalent).
 To obtain one, a petition must be filed for the worker by the company seeking to employ them.
 Only 65,000 H-1B visas are issued each year and they are essentially awarded on a lottery system.

 USCIS begins accepting H-1B visa applications on April 1st of each year.
-Because of the overwhelming popularity of this type of visa, it is important to start preparing early and have your application ready to submit before then.
+Because of the overwhelming popularity of this type of work visa, it is important to start preparing early and have your application ready to submit before then.

 If granted, the visa will initially be valid for a maximum of three years and may only be extended up to a total of six years.
+If you are ready to apply, our Carrollton work visa attorney can help ensure everything is done correctly to prevent delays in the process.
+Call (972) 497-1017 today!

 How Do I Apply for an H-1B Visa?